webclinic017/mono/golang/README.md

 ```
 $ bazel run //cmd/[SERVICE]:SERVICE
 ```
 to bring up the service locally.
-Also, sure to containerize the service - check out the `dummy` or `dummer` service entrypoints'
+Also, be sure to containerize the service - check out the `dummy` or `dummer` service entrypoints'
 `BUILD.bazel` files for examples.

 ### Automated testing